 FAQs on Similar Places like Hawaii in the World

 Both the Bahamas and Hawaii are expensive places to visit, but the Bahamas is typically cheaper than Hawaii.
 Why?

 Because the Bahamas follows the USD, it’s easy to find all-inclusive resorts that are much cheaper than you would find in Hawaii.

 What places are close to Hawaii?

 The closest places to Hawaii are the US states of California, Oregon, and Nevada.
 The major closest city to Hawaii is San Francisco, and the closest islands are the Aleutian Islands of Alaska.

 And if you want to explore something outside of the US.
-In that case, you might want to enjoy Mexico, New Zealand, Australia, Papua New Guinea, and the Philippines, which are kind of Hawaii’s neighbors.
+In that case, you might want to enjoy Mexico, New Zealand, Australia, Papua New Guinea, and the Philippines, Hawaii’s neighbors.

 Where in Europe is like Hawaii?